samidarko/scclient/scclient/README.md

 # scclient - SemioCoder Client

-scclient is a very simple lightweight client for
+scclient is a very simple lightweight client for Semiocoder

 ## Installing